useentropy/llmkit/README.md

 ## License

-LLMStackKit is distributed under the MIT License.
-See [LICENCE](llm-stack-kit/tree/main/Licence.md) for details.
+LLMKit is distributed under the MIT License.
+See [LICENCE](llmkit/tree/main/Licence.md) for details.

 ## Contact